On Nilpotent and Solvable Quasi-Einstein Manifolds: Introduction

 \section{Introduction}

 Determining the best metric for a given manifold is a classical problem in Riemannian geometry.
-This question, as well as general relativity has spurred extensive study of the Einstein metrics and its various generalizations.
+This question, as well as problems arising in general relativity have spurred extensive study of the Einstein metrics and its various generalizations.
 A Riemannian manifold $(M,g)$ is called an Einstein manifold if its Ricci tensor satisfies $\Ric=\lambda g$ for some constant $\lambda\in\bR$.
 By \cite{DottiMiatello1982}, non-flat unimodular solvable Lie groups do not admit Einstein metrics.
 It is therefore natural to ask how close these groups are to admitting Einstein metrics.
-Quasi-Einstein metrics, a relatively newer concept, extend the classical framework of Einstein manifolds.\\
+Quasi-Einstein metrics, a relatively newer concept, extend the classical framework of Einstein manifolds. \begin{defn} Let $X$ be a vector field of Riemannian manifold $(M,g),$ then $m$-Bakry-\'Emery tensor is defined as